-We understand that a legal issue can be overwhelming for not only the student but for their family as well.
-A promising academic career or future job prospect can be negatively derailed without legal advice or representation.
-Because of this, our staff is dedicated to assisting your student in pursuing the most advantageous course of action for their situation.
+We understand that a legal issue can be overwhelming for not only a student but for their family as well.
+Our staff is dedicated to supporting students in understanding their rights and options in legal matters.

 About SLS